Dukeke/Resume/Infrastructure Engineer-Duchunpeng.md

  - ***Baidu, Inc. Shenzhen, China.*** Research and Development engineer in FSG.
 May 2017 – Now
 <br>**Description:**
-<br>Responsible for offline infrastructure development in Baidu Financial Services Group（which now has spin off as Duxiaoman Inc.）
+<br>Responsible for offline infrastructure development in Baidu Financial Services Group（which now has spinned off as Duxiaoman Inc.）
 <br>**Responsibilities:**
 <br>a.
 Build a KV database called “eggroll”， this database is used for quickly updating large amount of data.
 This database solved real-time feature upddating in TB level.
 <br>b.
 Helping build the isolation offline infrastructure for Data Coperation among Duxiaoman and Baidu.